Month 1, Day 29, Friday 10:30 a.m.

-Lacer continued.
-“If your goal is to earn points, especially in the first three terms where most students have no particularly impressive skills, I would suggest something more flamboyant or flashy.”
-He let slip a grimace of distaste, which Sebastien though was ironic considering his own penchant for the dramatic and flashy.
-“While nominally, the point of the exhibitions is to demonstrate skill in various areas, in practice, you are statistically more likely to be rewarded with points if you provide an entertaining demonstration versus showcasing your skills in a way that does not stimulate the audience.
+Lacer continued, “If your goal is to earn points, especially in the first three terms where most students have no particularly impressive skills, I would suggest something more flamboyant or flashy.”
+He let slip a grimace of distaste, which Sebastien thought was ironic considering his own penchant for the dramatic.
+“While, nominally, the point of the exhibitions is to demonstrate skill in various areas, in practice, you are statistically more likely to be rewarded with points if you provide an entertaining demonstration versus showcasing your skills in a way that does not stimulate the audience.
 After all, the University wants to show off to all the guests who come specifically to watch.
 And spend coin.”

 When the class was released, Sebastien turned to Damien.
 “I thought the point of the exhibitions was to showcase our talents for potential sponsors or employers.
 Can they, or the judges, not discern between skill and flash?”

 Damien looked incredulously to Ana, who laughed and shook her head.
-“Sebastien, you seem to have misunderstood the point of the exhibitions.”
+“Sebastien, you seem to have misunderstood.”

-Ana continued, “It’s not optimal for students who are trying to focus during that critical time, but the University has some token policies in place that are supposed to be for student benefit and maintain our learning environment.
+“It’s not optimal for students who are trying to focus during that critical time,” Ana added, “but the University has some token policies in place that are supposed to be for student benefit and maintain our learning environment.
 But they’ll never restrict entrance to only potential employers or sponsors.
 It’s too big a revenue source, as well as a great way to build and spread their reputation.”

-“So…I’m supposed to put on a show for who knows how many people, who might not even have any idea about how magics works, as part of a gigantic festival.
-And get fifty contribution points.”
-Sebastien said, dragging her hand down her face in the way that she’d seen Oliver do when he was overwhelmed.
+“So…I’m supposed to put on a show for who knows how many people, who might not even have any idea about how magic works, as part of a gigantic festival.
+And get fifty contribution points,” Sebastien said, dragging her hand down her face in the way that she’d seen Oliver do when he was overwhelmed.

 “You’re not shy around crowds,” Damien said.
 “Or around anyone,” he added in a low mutter.
 “I’m sure you’ll be fine as long as you prepare.”

 Ana smiled encouragingly.
 “I believe in you.
-But in case you’re interested, there are newspaper records, both from the internal University publication as well as official reports.
-They’ll mention what kinds of exhibitions received rewards, which should allow you to tailor your efforts to your audience.”
+But in case you’re interested, there are records, both from the internal University publication and official reports, that detail what kinds of exhibitions received rewards.
+That should allow you to tailor your efforts to your audience.”

 “Thank you.”
 Sebastien didn’t want to research prior exhibitions, or start planning and developing a magical performance.
 She was struggling to care.
-But she knew that trying to “wing” something at the last minute was a bad idea.
+But she recognized that trying to “wing” something at the last minute was a bad idea.
 If she failed to meet his demands, Professor Lacer might not allow her to remain at the University.
-Even if she was too tired to feel it at the moment, she knew that her lifelong dream of learning magic wasn’t something she could allow to slip through her grasp.
-When she had recovered from whatever this malaise was, she would regret her inaction.
+Even though she was too tired to feel it at the moment, she knew her lifelong dream of learning magic wasn’t something she could allow to slip through her grasp.
+When she had recovered from this malaise, whatever it was, she would regret inaction.